bcrowell/kcals/README.md

   dem -- 1 means try to download elevation data if it's not included in the input, 0 means don't

+  nominal_h -- the nominal distance of the run, in miles if metric=0, km if metric=1; see below

 ## Filtering

 The parameters filtering and xy_filtering both represent horizontal distances